microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 Therefore, the automatic artifact download behavior varies between a 'job' and 'deployment'.

 #### job
 Artifacts are not automatically downloaded in regular jobs.
-However, if you require artifacts to be downloaded in your jobs, you need to explicitly use `download`.
+To download artifacts in these jobs, use the `download` shortcut.

 #### deployment
 All artifacts produced in the current pipeline and all artifacts from the referenced pipelines are automatically downloaded  and made available in the deployment jobs.